 Statute of Limitations for Car Accident Claims in California

-Depending on the nature of the accident, California has different statute of limitations for car accident claims.
+Depending on the nature of the accident, California has a different statute of limitations for car accident claims.
 It is important to be aware of these statutes as they limit the time you have between the time that the accident occurs and filing a claim.
 If you attempt to file a claim after the statute of limitations has lapsed, you will likely be denied.
 If you have any questions or need assistance with the filing of the claim, reach out to our team at your earliest convenience.

 - Personal Injury Claims: two-year statute of limitation following a car accident.
-After this period, claims are forever barred for being brought to court for the accident.
+After this period, claims are forever barred from being brought to court for the accident.

 - Property Damage Claims: three-year statute of limitations following damage resulting from a car accident.

 - Wrongful Death: If a family member is killed in a car accident the same statutes of limitations apply.
-Some governmental entities are immune from wrongful death suits, therefore it is important to hire a personal injury lawyer that is experienced in wrongful death suites to handle your case.
+Some governmental entities are immune from wrongful death suits, therefore it is important to hire a personal injury lawyer that is experienced in wrongful death suits to handle your case.

 - Automobile Accident with a government entity (state, local, or federal): six months statute of limitation.
 If the government entity denies the claim, individuals have six months from the date of denial to file a lawsuit for a personal injury claim.

 Having an experienced personal injury lawyer while you deal with medical treatment is essential, as they can coordinate with medical providers to ascertain the amount of care and cost of that care in order to quantify your damage claim.
-Too often, accident victims settle their claim quickly, resulting in out-of-pocket expenses that add up.If you have questions about filing a claim or about an accident, call BD&J, PC at (855) 906-3699 for a free consultation!
+Too often, accident victims settle their claims quickly, resulting in out-of-pocket expenses that add up.If you have questions about filing a claim or about an accident, call BD&J, PC at (855) 906-3699 for a free consultation!